Jayson Gaddis: Founder of The Relationship School

 01:01:48.90 – Jayson Gaddis

-To set the phone down and just be present with my kid and because it can be really I don’t know if you’ve ever played with your baby there hold your kid now.
+To set the phone down and just be present with my kid, and I don’t know if you’ve ever played with your baby there hold your kid now.
 Yeah that age it’s like it is very dreamy and sleepy.
 So it’s like you can be holding and playing and playing blocks or something and all a sudden you’re like falling asleep.
-You know.

 01:01:54.35 – Brian David Crane